 - Although you collected data in a group, the lab report is an individual project. - Often scientific data is reported in tabular format.
 This provides the reader with a quick and easily readable format for obtaining information.
 If appropriate, you should report your data in a tabular format.
-(Use your textbook as a reference to see the proper format for a scientific table.) - In the results and discussion section of your lab report, include the complete balanced equation, the complete ionic equation and the net ionic equation for the reaction between aqueous solutions of calcium chloride and sodium carbonate.
-Be sure to include the physical state of each of the reactants and products. - All lab reports must be typed including all tables.
+(Use your textbook as a reference to see the proper format for a scientific table.) - All lab reports must be typed including all tables.

-Grading Cooperative Project II:
+Graded Assignments for Cooperative Project II: